Blue cards for entertainment, beauty and photography

 Transitional requirements

-If you are already providing these services, you have six months from 20 September 2025 to apply for a blue card.
+If you are already providing these services, you have 12 months from 20 September 2025 to apply for a blue card.
 Anyone commencing child-related work on or after 20 September 2025 must hold a blue card before they can start.
 Learn more about transitional requirements.

 More information